 “This has been a challenging year for all of us.
 But tough times never last, tough people do.
 And today, National Day is an occasion to wish all Saint Lucians a fantastic and rewarding National Day.
 We wish we could host our party again today but we will be back next year with an occasion not to be missed.”

 The 2019 CECF Saint Lucia was an event that was marked by an international audience who had travelled across oceans and a domestic audience from every corner of Saint Lucia.
-Support was also provided at the highest level by the Honourable Allen Chastanet, Prime Minister of Saint Lucia; Mrs Raquel Chastanet; The Honourable Sir Neville Cenac, Governor-General of Saint Lucia and Patron of the Royal Saint Lucia Turf Club, the First Lady Mrs Julita Cenac, and honourable ministers of Saint Lucia.
+Support was also given by the Honorable Sir Neville Cenac, Governor General of Saint Lucia and Patron of the Royal Saint Lucia Turf Club, and the First Lady Mrs Julita Cenac.

 Sir Neville captured the gravitas of the occasion in his official address.